 In 2018, athletes, commentators and sports fans flooded into Pyeongchang, South Korea, for the Winter Olympics.
 Viewers around the world were treated to images of the Gangwon Region’s mountainside temples, hot springs, wellness resorts and ski hills.
 The crowds and cameras are long gone, though – and therein lies the opportunity.
 For value-minded tourists, the best time to visit any Olympic host city is after the Games are done, and that’s certainly true for this area of South Korea.

-In 2019, travelling is easier than ever thanks to new infrastructure put in place for the games.
-A brand-new train from Seoul, the country’s capital, covers the 90 miles out to the Pyeongchang area’s resorts in about two hours.
-And now that the crowds have dissipated, those new 4- and 5-star hotels that were built before the Olympics have plenty of rooms going cheap, with prices as low as $70 per night.
+And now that the crowds have dissipated, those new 4- and 5-star resorts that were built before the Olympics have plenty of rooms and lower prices.
+Top choices include the Seamarq Hotel, which got a shoutout in last year’s New York Times 52 Places to Go list, and the L7 hotel, which was covered in Vogue.
 For even more adventure, combine your Korean trip with a visit to another Asian country; tours including Japan and Korea represent great value.